depeperwinkel

 Store spices in a closed container, preferably in a dark, dry and cool place

-The batch number we provide for each product helps us trace which supply an item originates from.
+The batch number that we mention with each product helps us to trace from which supply an item comes.

 Our packaging